William Webb Ellis: Biography

 William's father James became a Lieutenant of the 3rd Dragoon Guards in 1809, joining them in Portugal, he was killed during the Peninsular War in a cavalry action near Albuera on 1 July 1812.
 William's mother, Mrs Ellis, was in receipt of an allowance of £30 from His Majesty's Royal Bounty in recognition of her husband's service, she decided to move to Rugby, Warwickshire, so that William and his elder brother, Thomas, would receive an education at Rugby School with no cost as a local foundationer (i.e. a pupil living within a radius of 10 miles of the Rugby Clock Tower).
 He attended the school in Town House from 1816 to 1825 and was recorded as being a good scholar and cricketer, although it was noted that he was "rather inclined to take unfair advantage at cricket".
 The incident in which William Webb Ellis supposedly caught the ball in his arms during a football match (which was allowed) and ran with it (which was not) is supposed to have happened in the latter half of 1823.

 After leaving Rugby in 1826, he went to Brasenose College, Oxford, aged 20.
-He played cricket for his college, and for Oxford University against Cambridge University in a first-class match in 1827.
+He played cricket for his college, and for Oxford University against Cambridge University in a match in 1827.
 He graduated with a B.A. in 1829 and received his M.A. in 1831.
 He entered the Church and became chaplain of St George's Chapel, Albemarle Street, London (closed c.
 1909), and then rector of St Clement Danes in the Strand.
 He became well known as a low church evangelical clergyman.
 In 1855, he became rector of Magdalen Laver in Essex.
 A picture of him (the only known portrait) appeared in the Illustrated London News in 1854 after he gave a particularly stirring sermon on the subject of the Crimean War.

 He never married and died in the south of France in 1872, leaving an estate of £9,000, mostly to various charities.
 His grave in le cimetière du vieux château at Menton in Alpes Maritimes was rediscovered by Ross McWhirter in 1958, was renovated by the Riviera Hash House Harriers in 2003 and is now maintained by the French Rugby Federation.